 Miscommunication or lack of communication leads to bottlenecks, mistakes, slowdowns, confusions, inefficient performance outputs and an overall loss in productivity.
 Consider some of the following methods of encouraging free communication both within and across teams:

-- Organize team-building activities to strengthen kinship and open communication
+- Organize in-person or online team-building activities like virtual team trivia to strengthen kinship and open communication.

 Build a talented workforce and retain it.